 In 2005, the federal Real ID Act mandated that all U.S. residents obtain an updated identification card in order to travel on commercial aircraft and access federal facilities.
-The rule requires states to verify documentation that proves name, birth date and residence.
+The rule, which is slated to go into full effect on Oct.
+1, 2020, requires states to verify documentation that proves name, birth date and residence.

 "At a time when we're asking Americans to maintain social distancing, we do not want to require people to go to their local DMV," the president said.